Mastercard/terraform-provider-restapi/README.md

 - `destroy_path` (string, optional): Defaults to `path/{id}`.
 The API path that represents where to DESTROY (DELETE) objects of this type on the API server.
 The string `{id}` will be replaced with the terraform ID of the object.
 - `id_attribute` (string, optional): Defaults to `id_attribute` set on the provider.
 Allows per-resource override of `id_attribute` (see `id_attribute` provider config documentation).
 - `object_id` (string, optional): Defaults to the id learned by the provider during normal operations and `id_attribute`.
 Allows you to set the id manually.
 This is used in conjunction with the `*_path` attributes.
-- `data` (string, required): Valid JSON data that this provider will manage with the API server.
+- `data` (string, optional): Valid JSON data that this provider will manage with the API server.
 This should represent the whole API object that you want to create.
 The provider's information.
+Cannot be used with - `data_md5hash`.
+- `data_md5hash` (string, optional): Valid JSON data that this provider will manage with the API server stored in md5 hash.
+Cannot be used with - `data`.
 - `force_new` (array of strings, optional): Any changes to these values will result in recreating the resource instead of updating.
 - `debug` (boolean, optional): Whether to emit verbose debug output while working with the API object on the server.
 This can be gathered by setting `TF_LOG=1` environment variable.